Christian Yelich Preview, Player Props: Brewers vs. Marlins

 Marlins Pitching Rankings

-- Marlins pitchers combine to rank 13th in baseball in home runs surrendered (169 total, 1.2 per game).
+- Marlins pitchers combine to surrender 170 total home runs at a clip of 1.2 per game (to rank 13th in baseball).

-- Luzardo (9-8) is looking for his 10th win when he takes the mound for the Marlins in his 29th start of the season.
-He's put together a 3.77 ERA in 155 1/3 innings pitched, with 181 strikeouts.
+- The Marlins are sending Chargois (2-0) out to make his third start of the season.

-- In his most recent appearance on Tuesday, the lefty threw six innings against the Los Angeles Dodgers, allowing two earned runs while surrendering four hits.
+- In his last time out -- out of the bullpen on Thursday -- the right-hander tossed a scoreless third of an inning against the Los Angeles Dodgers without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.